If you can tear yourself away from the beach, exploring the wineries in Cyprus is one of the best things to do on the Island.

 I’ve based this list of my favorite wineries on the location and service of each winery, along with the variety of different grapes.

-While these are my favorite wineries that I visited during my 4 months in Cyprus, I’ve also taken into account other reviews too, so you can rest assured that these are all excellent options to try some of the best wine in Cyprus.
+While these are my favorite wineries that I visited during my 4 months of living and traveling around Cyprus, I’ve also taken into account other reviews too, so you can rest assured that these are all excellent options to try some of the best wine in Cyprus.

 1. Lambouri Winery (Best Winery in Cyprus Overall)